cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 Then, each module will at the minimum accept a `ClientMarshaler` instead of a concrete Amino codec.
-If the module needs to work with any interface types, it will use the `Codec` interface defined by the module which now also includes `ClientMarshaler`.
+If the module needs to work with any interface types, it will use the `Codec` interface defined by the module which also extends `ClientMarshaler`.

 ## Future Improvements